pragdave/gen_template_ecto_server/README.md

 current directory; you can change this with the `--into` option:

 ~~~
-$ mix gen project «project_name» --into some/other/dir
+$ mix gen ecto_server «project_name» --into some/other/dir
 ~~~

 ### Then...